The 5 Best Mobile Games To De-Stress With

-In college, I started getting into mobile games and I loved how they could relax me while sitting on the train or waiting in a long line.
-It was filling a time gap that was once just filled with impatience and stress and mobile games replaced it with a quick dose of relaxation.
+In college, I started getting into mobile games and I loved how they could help me relax while I was sitting on the train or waiting in a long line.

 So here are some of my favorite mobile games to add a little fun in those moments that try your patience and would otherwise leave you bored.

 This is one of my favorite ones to play when my anxiety is high.
 There’s something about being able to solve a hard level in this game that completely clears my mind.
 It’s a fairly basic match-3 game that is just challenging enough to keep me hooked.
 I love that it can be played offline so it’s also perfect for underground train rides and plane rides.
 This one was always great paired with a downloaded podcast.
 The game is also pretty cute and you get to renovate an old mansion as you beat levels.
 Each game only takes a few minutes max as well.
 I play this one for free and there are no ads - you can pay for bonuses but I don’t do that.

 There’s a bunch of variations out there, but I found an awesome one at Solitaire.org.
 It’s exactly like the late 90’s computer classic I used to play as a kid and I love it.
 This one is great because you don’t have to waste space on your phone with another app - they have a web app option that doesn’t take up any additional space and makes it full screen.
 They’re also completely ad-free and it’s totally free to play.